F5Networks/f5-telemetry-streaming/docs/userguide/about-telemetry.rst

 Telemetry System class
 ``````````````````````
 The next lines of the declaration sets the System Poller, which collects and normalizes statistics from a system, such as BIG-IP, on a configurable interval for information such as device statistics, virtual server statistics, pool statistics, individual pool member statistics, and more.
-For more information, including the optional iHealth
+For more information, including an optional iHealth poller, see :ref:`tssystem-ref`.

 .. code-block:: javascript
    :linenos: